 This article is part three in a series dedicated to the DNS Management; DNS Record Types Explained.
 We recommend you read the first two entries in this series, Registrars and Nameservers and Zones, Record Types, and Record Composition before continuing with this article.

-In this part, we will discuss a few of the more commonly used record types and when you might use them.
+In this article, we’re discussing a few of the more commonly used record types and when you might use them.

 A Records are the most basic type of DNS record and are used to point a domain or subdomain to an IP address.
 Assigning a value to an A record is as simple as providing your DNS management panel with an IP address to where the domain or subdomain should point and a TTL.

 The screenshot above is a sample of A Record listings of different types.
-You can see the use of the wildcard ( * ), @ symbols, and named host name entries.
+You can see that the wildcard ( * ), @ symbol, and named host name entries were used.
 Here, the primary naked domain record (@) and blog subdomain point at the same IP address, but are separate records and can be changed individually at any time.
 A Records are only able to take an IP address as their value and you can point the same domain/subdomain to multiple IP addresses by adding another A Record with the same name but with a different IP address for the value.

 You’ll want to use an A Record for your DNS entry if you have an IP address that the domain/subdomain should point to or if you want to establish a domain/subdomain to be used as the place to point a CNAME.
 You can find out more about why you might want to do this in the CNAME portion of this article.

 CNAME records are another commonly used type of DNS entry and are used to point a domain or subdomain to another hostname.